 The title is a bit misleading.
 I’m not going to tell you how to mom or how to write or how to do both at once.
-I will tell you what works for me, as someone who has written three books and several short stories during my eight years of motherhood.
+I will tell you what works for me, as someone who has written a few books and several short stories during my eight years of motherhood.

 Save the Hippopotamus Dude for later